-The Ferrari 365P is from Tecnomodel’s Mythos Series, their sister brand, which focuses on entry level, affordable resin models.
+The Ferrari 365P is from Tecnomodel’s Mythos Series, their sister brand, which focuses on entry-level, affordable resin models.
 Out of the box, the model is just strikingly good looking.
 The essence of the exterior body lines seems to have been captured by Tecnomodel well.
 If you’re looking for the spoiler-less version, you will need to direct your attention to the White colour, as it more closely resembles the original 1:1 design.
-Paint is very good and consistent throughout.
+The paint is very good and consistent throughout.
 One thing I can’t stand with resin models is the flat silver/chrome moulding used around the windows to resemble trim – black is forgivable to a certain extent but I can’t say the silver for silver/chrome.

 There is no mesh grilles rear, sides and top, though the front does feature a beautifully executed photo-etched grille with a Ferrari logo.
-Headlight work is clean along side the two small bumpers with integrated side indicators.
+Headlight work is clean alongside the two small bumpers with integrated side indicators.

-The rear of the model features the large upper chrome spoiler.
+The rear of the model features a large upper chrome spoiler.
 As I mentioned earlier, I prefer the car without the spoiler, but I need to stand firm that all Ferraris should be Red.
 Send hate mail through the comments section, LOL.
 One miss in the rear section is the exhaust system.
 The exhaust tips should be extended further out, and only the tips are chromed, not the entire muffler.

 The Tecnomodel Ferrari 365P Gianni Agnelli is a fantasy car for the most part.
-What it does achieve is a little piece of Ferrari history, and one of Sergio Pininfarina’s best styling achievements ever.
+What it does achieve is a little piece of Ferrari history and one of Sergio Pininfarina’s best styling achievements ever.
 The car’s lines are sexy as sin as the photos will attest, and I’m glad to have one in my collection.
 Let’s face it and applaud the Tecnomodel brand at the same time.
 Do you think any other manufacturer would produce this?
-The answer is most likely no. That being said, since the model is sealed, you would expect the remaining elements to be at their best, unfortunately there are some missing pieces that could have been addressed before the model went into the production.
+The answer is most likely no. That being said, since the model is sealed, you would expect the remaining elements to be at their best, unfortunately, there are some missing pieces that could have been addressed before the model went into production.
 Enjoy the pics!